Tediore/audioflow2mqtt/README.md

 **Zone enabled/disabled:** `audioflow2mqtt/0123456789/ZONE/zone_enabled`

+# Other notes
+While audioflow2mqtt does support UDP discovery of Audioflow devices, creating a DHCP reservation for your Audioflow device and setting `DEVICE_IP` is recommended.

 <br>
 <a href="https://www.buymeacoffee.com/tediore" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>

 # TODO
 1. Handle Audioflow device disconnects/reconnects
+2. Add support for re-discovery of Audioflow switch if its IP address changes
-2. Add support for multiple Audioflow switches?
+3. Add support for multiple Audioflow switches?
 Not sure how many people would have more than one.
-3. You tell me!
+4. You tell me!